Florida police gave drivers a website for paying traffic fines. It directed them to pro-Trump merchandise.

 The flier Miami Beach officers were handing out — titled “Received a Traffic Citation?” — included both.
 It first gave the no-hyphen version when informing drivers they have to request a court hearing before having their citation dismissed.
 Later, it gave the correct website for the court clerk in telling drivers how to request a hearing to contest a citation.

-Few details are available about the entity that owns the non-hyphenated site, although domain records show it is hosted by Epik, which has kept alive far-right websites like Gab and Parler when they were dumped by more mainstream web-hosting services, NPR reported last year.
+Few details are available about the entity that owns the non-hyphenated site, although domain records show it is hosted by Epik, which has kept alive far-right websites such as Gab and Parler when they were dumped by more mainstream Web-hosting services, NPR reported last year.

 Miami-Dade court officials launched their new online services in April 2020.
-A month later, they sent out fliers to police across the county with the correct web address throughout, a court spokesperson told the Herald.
+A month later, they sent out fliers to police across the county with the correct Web address throughout, a court spokesperson told the Herald.
 But the Miami Beach Police Department made its own version, which is when the typo was inserted, Rodriguez told the newspaper.

 Judge Steve Leifman told the Herald it was “disgusting” for a website associated with the judiciary to direct people to political merchandise.
 The judge said he hopes court officials can get control of the no-hyphen website and fold it into the hyphenated version that the clerk registered in 1999.